Slow-moving nor’easter begins battering parts of Massachusetts

 Along the south coast, the winds could be seen creating white caps in the water.

+“The waves from my truck, they look like they were about three feet high; then you get out there and they’re four or five feet high.
+So, a little deceptive,” he said.

-Gusts are expected to reach up to 60 mph on the Cape and the Islands, with part of Southeastern Massachusetts seeing gusts of up to 50 mph.
+Gusts are expected to reach up to 60 mph on the Cape and the Islands, with Southeastern Massachusetts seeing gusts of up to 50 mph.

+High wind warnings docked ferries to both Martha’s Vinyard and Nantucket for the day and maybe into Friday as well.

 Heavy rain began moving into the Bay State on Thursday morning.

+Sandwich Harbormaster Mick Dunning is watching the boats, the water and the whipping winds.

+“Anything over 35 [miles per hour] is when I will keep an extra eye out there,” Dunning said.

-Residents could experience some flooding, with up to five inches of rain possible in Southeastern Massachusetts.
+Residents could experience some flooding, with up to three inches of rain possible in Southeastern Massachusetts.

+Several people could be seen taking in the intense views of the storm

 For more, visit the 7Weather page.